 What's next for Lawns to Legumes?

-Lawns to Legumes has been recommended for funding for Phase II of the program from LCCMR; a decision is expected in Spring 2021.
-Program staff are continuing to look into additional funding sources.
+The Lawns to Legumes program is currently funding Demonstration Neighborhood and Individual Support projects using funding from the Environment and Natural Resources Trust Fund.
 As the program moves ahead, we are developing strategies to build on the program’s momentum to further engage residents statewide to establish pollinator habitat in their yards.